cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ## Multi-Key Examples

+Note: The following example limits purely serve as illustration of the formulas given in this section.
+They do not constitute general guidance; every application has to choose their own advantage targets and consider their deployment properties, such as message sizes.

 An example protocol might choose to aim for a multi-key AEA, CA, and IA that is at most 2<sup>-50</sup>.
 If the messages exchanged in the protocol are at most a